Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Proposed Metrics

 The ACF of a stochastic process, in this case, of the frequency time series data, is the measure of correlation of the current values to the past values of the frequency.
 It measures the linear dependence of the frequency to the delayed version of the same frequency over progressive time delays.
-This aspect of frequency quality is yet to be found under existing metrics and, as shown below, contributes to an increased understanding by TSOs.
-This is consistent with the findings of recent literature, such as \cite{9637935}, which indicates that a high value of the autocorrelation of a stochastic process can lead to high variations of the system variables and, in some cases, to instability.
-It is important that TSOs take into account such results when evaluating the performance of their grids.
+This aspect of frequency quality is not captured with existing metrics and, as shown below, contributes to an increased understanding of frequency quality.
+This is consistent with the findings of recent literature, such as \cite{9637935}, which shows that a high value of the autocorrelation of a stochastic process can lead to high variations of the system variables and, in some cases, to instability.

 The ACF can be expressed as a function of time delay $\theta$, and is written as follows:

 where $R_{\kappa_f}$ is the ACF of the stochastic process $\kappa_f$; and $\mu_{\kappa_f}$ and $\sigma_{\kappa_f}^{2}$ are the mean and variance of $\kappa_f$, respectively.